Key Takeaways

 Why a Static PDF Is Not a Real Credential

 The Google Slides route produces a file.
 Wauld produces a digital credential.
-That difference matters more than most course creators realize.
+That difference matters more than most course creators in the realm of online education realize.

 A static PDF cannot be verified.
-An employer, institution, or client has no way to confirm the document is genuine.
+An employer or institution has no way to confirm it is genuine.
 It cannot be shared on LinkedIn in one click.
 It cannot be revoked.
-It cannot be updated if a detail changes.
-And you have no visibility into whether the learner opened it at all.
+And there is no way to know whether it was opened at all.

 Best Ways to Issue Owwlish Course Completion Certificates